nomlab/jay/README.md

-# Jay
+# jay
-Jay is a simple markdown editor for memo and taking minutes
+jay is a simple markdown editor for memo and taking minutes